Programs: Fonkoze

 That's when Bilha learned about Fonkoze's Small and Medium Enterprise Recovery & Development program, which facilitates access of interest-free loans for micro-enterprises.
 She was invited to attend a management training session held by Fonkoze and eventually applied to receive a loan through Fonkoze's website Zafen.

-22 days later, Bilha received a loan of $3500, allowing her to purchase a new inverter and batteries.
-The loan rescued her business, and now she is earning enough to successfully repay Fonkoze and see her salon grow and thrive.
+22 days later, Bilha received a loan of $3,500, allowing her to purchase a new inverter and batteries.
+The loan rescued her business, and she since earned enough to successfully repay Fonkoze and see her salon grow and thrive.

 Why We Invested in Fonkoze